 Unfortunately, no treatment can kill the virus that causes the warts.
 Your doctor can remove the warts by freezing or applying chemicals.
 Some prescription treatments are available for at home use.
 Surgery or laser therapy may be necessary for warts that are large or difficult to treat.
 Still, recurrence remains a problem.
 You may need to return to your doctor for more treatment.

 How can I prevent getting infected with genital warts?

 Your best chance of preventing infection is to abstain from sex or limit sexual contact to one uninfected person.
 If that is not an option, condoms may provide some protection, but condoms are not 100% effective since they do not cover the entire penis or surrounding areas.

-In 2008, a national NHS programme began to vaccinate girls aged 12 to 13 against HPV, usually in year eight at school.
+The NHS offers HPV vaccination to girls aged 12 to 13 against HPV, usually in year eight at school.